 Located in New York State, the Finger Lakes — a region coined for its long, skinny lakes — has become one of the top wine regions in the United States.
-In fact, earlier this year USA Today readers voted it the best wine region — beating out California’s well-known wine countries.
+In fact, USA Today readers voted it the best wine region in 2018; the Finger Lakes even beat out California’s well-known wine countries.

 Domaine LeSeurre Winery

 Domaine LeSeurre is one of the Finger Lakes wineries where Europeans have brought their winemaking traditions stateside.
 At the helm are French couple Céline and Sébastien Leseurre — both of whom come from wine-making roots.